 Created with interactive agency Iregular, which wrote the code for the piece, the interaction between the two strange, white characters begins with a word selected at random.
 Then “she” finds a phrase on social media that uses that word, “he” responds using something relevant found on social media and “she” does the same, ad infinitum.
 The visuals also follow the same gloriously serendipitous path.
 “Gabrielle and I illustrated a bank of eyes, noses, and mouths that were chosen at random to create a new ‘face’ every time a word was chosen, and the colours yellow and blue were used on screen to differentiate She from He,” Michael explains.
 “Will Vincent built the physical structures, which were designed to be at human height to help personify each monolith.”

-- You lucky devils, it’s Best of the Web!
+- A real bobby-dazzler, it’s Best of the Web!

 - Max Guther is back with more hyper real illustrations visualising social trends

 - The Igor has landed: Igor Bastidas on our animated cover for Printed Pages AW17

 - Balmer Hählen takes a traditional Swiss design approach to its projects

 - Friday Mixtape: a very rare mixtape from the one and only John Carpenter

 - Josh McKenna talks through his work on Pride for Google and Instagram

 - Peter Funch has photographed the same people on the same street for nine years